Frequently Asked Questions

 Are chains required to be carried by tractor-trailers?

 October 1 through April 30 motor trucks of 26,001 GVW or greater towing a trailer must carry approved traction control devices when traveling anywhere chains may be required.
 Note: This does not apply to a vehicle with four-wheel drive.
-Locations Where Tire Chains May Required for Commercial Vehicles
+More information is available on our Montana Tire and Chain Laws page.

 Where do I find driver's license and vehicle registration information?